Traditional Handmade Leather Belts of Exceptional Quality.

 Military Fashion & the Advent of the Waist Belt

-In the 19th Century, the leather belt continued to play a dual role as a decorative and practical part of military uniforms, particularly among officers.
+In the 19th Century, real leather belts continued to play a dual role as a decorative and practical part of military uniforms, particularly among officers.
 Officers often wore tight, broad belts around their waists, both to hold a sabre and for aesthetic reasons.
 The belt helped achieve a trim physique, akin to the much-aspired V-shape in today's fashion.

 The Emergence of Belt Loops